ftg-iran/didp-persian/4-Catalog Of Design Patterns/README.md

 ## Abstract Factory

-**Abstract Fac­to­ry** is a cre­ation­al design pat­tern that lets you pro­duce fam­i­lies of relat­ed objects with­out spec­i­fy­ing their con­crete classes.
+**Abstract Factory** is a creational design pattern that lets you produce families of related objects without specifying their concrete classes.